ssarahjackson/Cse15L/LabReport.md

 cat: /home/lecture1: Is a directory
 [user@sahara ~]$ cat

+f

 ```

 My working directory was the home directory when I ran these commands.
 When I gave it a valid file as an argument it printed out the contents of the Java file.
 On the other hand, it gave me an error when I gave it a directory but this makes sense since it's trying to either create or print out the contents of a file.
 Finally, it had a strange reaction to being given zero arguments where it just let me endlessly press enter and copied any text I tried to put in.
-I had to use `ctrl + c` to break out of the infinite looping nature of this error.
-This occuring does make sense since this command requires a file argument and it was given none so it's just infinitely waiting for a file name to be given to it for it to print the contents of.
+I had to use `ctrl + c` to break out of the infinite loop.
+This infinite loop occuring does make sense since this command requires a file argument and it was given none so it's just stuck infinitely waiting for a file name to be given to it for it to print the contents of.